 On June 3rd, 2012 Garbus and his colleague Tom Goldstein submitted to the Florida Southern District Court a procedure known as Discovery, aimed at requesting the US government the submission of undisclosed documents which evidence the payments to journalists.
 A month later, Florida Attorney General’s Office objected to this procedure.

 On May 3rd, 2013, Judge Joan Lenard accepted the request issued by René González to modify the conditions of his supervised release and to stay in Cuba in exchange of his renunciation to his American citizenship.
-Hero of the Republic of Cuba appeared before the the United States Interests Section in Havana to begin this request that will conclude upon receiving the Certificate of Loss of Nationality by the State Department.
+Hero of the Republic of Cuba appeared before the the United States Interests Section in Havana to begin this request.